Grammar / B1+ Grammar lessons and exercises / Wishes and regrets: I wish/if only

 Dear Mum,

 I feel really unhappy!
 I wish I 1 this job.
 If only I 2 to you before I made the decision to come here.
-The people here are unfriendly.
-I wish I 3 friendlier colleagues.
+The people here are unfriendly. l wish they 3 more friendly.
 And I don't even have breaks!
 If only I 4 longer breaks.

 Looking at a computer screen all day is tiring; I wish my computer 5 !
 And I wish my boss 6 yelling at me all the time.
 He's always in a bad mood.
 It's so annoying!
 Also, I wish there 7 someone here I could talk to, but there is no one I can talk to.
 I haven't made any friends.
 If only I 8 some friends when I arrived here, but meeting new people is very difficult.
 I wish you 9 nearer to me.
 If only I 10 you more often!